BobVul/Custom-Kernel-Launcher-for-Scaleway/README.md

 I expect this to work on all the VPSes.
 If you're using it on the baremetal servers, you might need to configure the root device in `/etc/fstab`, since it's probaby not `/dev/vda`...
 The network interface in the udev rule also needs to be updated, since it's currently pinned to the KVM `virtio` name.

 For other distros, you might need to customise the systemd scripts appropriately.
 The network interface rules might also need to be updated.

-# Disclaimer

-This project is not affiliated with nor endorsed by Scaleway or Online SAS in any way.

-Scaleway is a trademark of Online SAS.